A tummy tuck — also known as abdominoplasty — is a cosmetic surgical procedure to improve the appearance of the abdomen.

 A flabby abdomen is caused not only by the accumulation of fat, but also by the poor elasticity of the skin, excess skin, and the stretching of the inner girdle of connective tissue (abdominal fascia) and abdominal muscles that extends from the ribs to the pubic bone.
 This inner girdle, which holds the internal organs in place, is responsible for the tone and appearance of the abdomen.

-Your abdomen is more likely to protrude after your abdominal fascia has been stretched during pregnancy or significant changes in your weight.
+Your abdomen is more likely to protrude after your abdominal fascia has been stretched during pregnancy or after significant changes in your weight.
 A tummy tuck can remove loose, excess skin and fat, and tighten weak fascia.
 A tummy tuck can also remove stretch marks and excess skin in the lower abdomen below the bellybutton.
 However, a tummy tuck won't correct stretch marks outside of this area.

 You might consider a tummy tuck if: